Now before everyone gets upset, allow me to explain.

 About the Author

-Paul Cutajar is the Co-Founder of SeniorCareAccess.com and head trainer for the Lifestyle55+ Affiliate and MASTER programs.
+Paul Cutajar is the Co-Founder of SeniorCareAccess.com and lead trainer for the Lifestyle55+ Affiliate and MASTER programs.
 He works with professionals and families navigating the complex world of senior living, care, and transition.